 Maybe your whole group doesn’t want to go, so what else would they do in town?
 Or what will you do before and after?

-In London this is a breeze; same for Manchester or Liverpool.
+In London this is a breeze; same for Manchester or Liverpool (especially if you’re into the Beatles).
 But maybe you want to hit the coast, in which case I’d say go to Brighton, Bournemouth or Bristol.
 If you’re up north, maybe going to Scotland, swing through Newcastle for one of the clubs up there.
 Nottingham is awesome, with two clubs and all the Robin Hood stuff.

 Just check the town on Wikipedia or Trip Advisor and see what you come up with.

 Here is my process, assuming I know my location, for picking a game: